AI Ministry Framework

 A language model can produce a sentence that sounds like prayer.
 It can structure a theologically accurate statement about the atonement.
 It can even write a moving devotional.
 But it does not know God.
 It cannot commune with God.
 It has no soul that will stand before the judgment seat of Christ.
 It has no conscience quickened by the Holy Spirit.
 It experiences nothing.
 It repents of nothing.
 It worships nothing.

 This is not a limitation that better technology will eventually overcome.
-This is a categorical distinction rooted in the very nature of what God did when He made humanity.
-The Southern Baptist confession is firm here: man is a spiritual being, and that spiritual dimension is the exclusive creative act of God.
+This is a categorical distinction rooted in the nature of what God made and what man makes.
+No amount of computational complexity produces a soul.

 Romans 10:14-15 speaks of feet being sent and mouths proclaiming.
 The sermon is a spiritual act — a man of God, filled with the Spirit, opening the Word before the people of God.
 AI can help research, organize, and illustrate.
 But a congregation cannot be fed by a machine.
 The Holy Spirit works through yielded human vessels, not code.